Polo123456789/gpx/README.md

 ## Setting Up Your Tools

-To set up your tools, create a `tools.go` file in your project directory.
+To set up your tools, create a `tools/tools.go` file in your project directory.
 Here’s an example of how to structure it:

 ```go